gurram46/Customer-Churn-Prediction-Using-Machine-Learning/README.md

 # Customer-Churn-Prediction-Using-Machine-Learning
-Absolutely, here’s a README file without any code, perfect for your GitHub repository:

----

-# Customer Churn Prediction Using Machine Learning

 ## Project Overview
 This project aims to predict customer churn for a telecommunications company using various machine learning algorithms.
 Churn prediction helps businesses identify customers who are likely to leave the service, enabling them to take proactive measures to retain them.